-Depending on the depth of the water and the direction of the sun, the brightness of the water can differ significantly in different areas of the same composition.
+Depending on the depth and the direction of the sun, the brightness of the sea differs significantly even in the same composition.
 There is also a difference in the brightness of forests depending on the way the trees overlap each other.
-If you know which areas you want to emphasize the compensation in the image composition, you can change the metering mode.
-When set to [[[O]] (Digital ESP metering), the camera automatically assesses the brightness in the composition and determines the exposure.
-To emphasize a specific partial exposure in the composition, change the metering mode to [[O] (center weighted metering) or [•] (spot metering), adjust the metering area to the locations that you want to adjust the exposure and then measure the exposure.
+If you know which are the areas to emphasize the compensation in the image composition, you can change the metering mode.

+The metering mode is set in ESP as long as the camera settings remain unchanged.
+The camera automatically assesses the brightness in the composition and the ESP determines the exposure.
+To emphasize on specific partial exposure in the composition, change to center weighted metering or spot metering, adjust the AF frame to the locations that you wish to adjust the exposure and measure the exposure.